QASymphony/appium-samples/README.md

 Other Pre-requisites Components:
 - [Appium 1.15.0](https://github.com/appium/appium/releases/tag/v1.15.0) must be installed in the same machine with Automation Host
 - [Python 3.7.4](https://www.python.org/downloads/release/python-374/) needs to be installed in the same machine with Automation Host.
 It is highly recommended to install [pyenv](https://github.com/pyenv/pyenv) and use it to configure Python 3.7 to be the default Python program in your Mac machine
+- This sample also uses [pip](https://pip.pypa.io/en/stable/) to install some python dependencies.
+So make sure you have pip installed in your machine.
+You can find the instructions to install pip at: [https://pip.pypa.io/en/stable/installing/](https://pip.pypa.io/en/stable/installing/)
 - [pytest](https://docs.pytest.org/en/latest/getting-started.html) framework is used to run our sample test and needs to be installed on the same machine with Automation Host
 - [pytest-csv](https://pypi.org/project/pytest-csv/) needs to be installed on the same machine with Automation Host.
 Note: this module is required to generate test report under CSV format
-- You test machine must have [git](https://git-scm.com/downloads) installed

-*Note: You need to set JAVA_HOME, JAVA_HOME/bin and ANDROID_HOME paths to system variables for the Android sample to work
+- You test machine must have [git](https://git-scm.com/downloads) installed *Note: You need to set JAVA_HOME, JAVA_HOME/bin and ANDROID_HOME paths to system variables for the Android sample to work

 # Clone Sample project and Install dependencies #

-Clone sample project from this github repo to your loccal machine, e.g. at /usr/local/var/appium-samples
+Clone sample project from this github repo to your local machine.
+In this example, the sample will be located at:

-Open Terminal, navigate to your appium-samples directory with below command:
+- MacOS: /usr/local/var/appium-samples
+- Windows: C:\appium-samples

+## Mac ##

+Open Terminal.
+Execute below commands, one after another:
 ```
 $ cd /usr/local/var/appium-samples/{platform}/python
+$ pip install -r requirements.txt
 ```

-Still in the Terminal, execute below command to install dependencies:
+## Windows ##

+Open Command Prompt.
+Execute below commands, one after another:
 ```
+> cd C:\appium-samples
-/usr/local/var/appium-samples/{platform}/python $ pip install -r requirements.txt
+> pip install -r requirements.txt
 ```

 # Create Appium Universal Agent #